-The planned asset allocation of the investments of the financial product will be at least 80% in alignment with the environmental/social characteristics promoted.
-In addition to the environmental and social characteristics promoted, the Sub-Investment Manager may use derivatives for hedging or efficient portfolio management and may utilise cash or cash-like instruments in line with regulatory guidelines relating to ancillary liquid assets, collectively, of up to 20% of the financial product's investments.
-This has been represented in the graph below as: #1 "Aligned with E/S Characteristics" of at least 80%, and #2 Other to reflect that up to 20% of investments may be allocated to assets for hedging, efficient portfolio management and/or ancillary liquidity purposes as permitted by law and regulatory guidance.
+The Sub-Investment Manager may use derivatives for hedging or efficient portfolio management and may utilise cash or cash-like instruments in line with regulatory guidelines relating to ancillary liquid assets with up to 20% of the Sub-Fund's assets.
+This proportion of the Sub-Fund's assets plus up to an additional 16% of the Sub-Fund's assets will be allocated to instruments that will not be aligned with the environmental/social characteristics promoted.
+With respect to the remaining minimum of 64% of the Sub-Fund's assets, the Sub-Investment Manager will allocate this proportion of investable assets to investments that are in alignment with the environmental/social characteristics promoted.
+This has been represented in the graph below as: #1 "Aligned with E/S Characteristics" to reflect the proportion of investments that align with the environmental/ social characteristics promoted, i.e. of at least 64%, and #2 Other to reflect that up to 36% of investments may be allocated to assets that will not be aligned to the environmental/ social characteristics promoted, or for hedging, efficient portfolio management and/or ancillary liquidity purposes as permitted by law and regulatory guidance

-#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.
+#1 Aligned with E/S characteristics includes the investments of the Sub-Fund used to attain the environmental or social characteristics promoted by the Sub-Fund.

-#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#2 Other includes the remaining investments of the Sub-Fund which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.

-- The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments. - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-The financial product can use derivatives for hedging or efficient portfolio management purposes.
-Derivatives are not used to attain the environmental or social characteristics promoted by the financial product.
+The Sub-Fund can use derivatives for hedging or efficient portfolio management purposes.
+Derivatives are not used to attain the environmental or social characteristics promoted by the Sub-Fund.